MIchaelKa/michaelka/README.md

 ### Hello! 👋 I'm Michael!
 👨‍💻 I’m an experienced software engineer with over a decade in the field, specializing in Computer Vision and Deep Learning for the past five years.
-My expertise extends to optimizing neural networks for edge device inference, ensuring efficient performance in real-world applications.
 <br />
 👨‍🔬 Beyond the digital realm, I have a keen interest in physics, which continually inspires my approach to problem-solving and innovation.
 <br />